marceluphd/pebble-firmware/nrf/README.rst

 **********

-nRF Connect SDK supports development with nRF9160 Cellular IoT devices. nRF53 Series devices (which are pre-production) and Thread, Zigbee, and Bluetooth Mesh protocols are supported for development in v1.3.0 for prototyping and evaluation.
+nRF Connect SDK supports development with nRF9160 Cellular IoT devices. nRF53 Series devices (which are pre-production) and Zigbee and Bluetooth Mesh protocols are supported for development in v1.4.0 for prototyping and evaluation.
 Support for production and deployment in end products is coming soon.